mysociety/alaveteli/installing/manual_install.md

     script/load-sample-data

-Next we need to create the index for the search engine (Xapian):
+Next, create the index for the search engine (Xapian):

     script/rebuild-xapian-index